The Challenge: Stress, work, and life challenges can get the best of us.

 It Makes You WISE(R)

-It gives you perspective: By observing your mind, you realize you don’t have to be slave to it.
-You realize it throws tantrums, gets grumpy, jealous, happy and sad but that it doesn’t have to run you.
+It gives you perspective: By observing your mind, you realize you don’t have to be a slave to it.
+You realize it throws tantrums and gets grumpy, jealous, happy, and sad, but that it doesn’t have to run you.
 Meditation is quite simply mental hygiene: clear out the junk, tune your talents, and get in touch with yourself.
-Think about it, you shower every day and clean your body, but have you ever showered your mind?
-As a consequence, you’ll feel more clear and see thing with greater perspective.
+Think about it: you shower every day and clean your body, but have you ever showered your mind?
+As a consequence, you’ll feel more clear and see things with greater perspective.
 “The quality of our life depends on the quality of our mind,” writes Sri Sri Ravi Shankar.
-We can’t control what happens on the outside but we do have a say over the quality of our mind.
+We can’t control what happens on the outside, but we do have a say over the quality of our minds.
 No matter what’s going on, if your mind is ok, everything is ok.
 Right now.

 It Keeps You REAL